-Written Response.
-Once the grievance review is completed, Blue Cross and Blue Shield will let you know in writing of the decision or the outcome of the review.
-If Blue Cross and Blue Shield continues to deny coverage for all or part of a health care service or supply, Blue Cross and Blue Shield will send an explanation to you.
-This notice will include: information related to the details of your grievance; the reasons that Blue Cross and Blue Shield has denied the request and the applicable terms of your prescription drug coverage; the specific medical and scientific reasons for which Blue Cross and Blue Shield has denied the request; any alternative treatment or health care services and supplies that would be covered; Blue Cross and Blue Shield clinical guidelines that apply and were used and any review criteria; and how to request an external review.
+Once the review is completed, Blue Cross and Blue Shield will let you know in writing of the decision or the outcome of the review.
+If Blue Cross and Blue Shield continues to deny coverage for all or part of a drug or supply, Blue Cross and Blue Shield will send an explanation to you.
+This notice will include: information related to the details of your appeal or grievance; the reasons that Blue Cross and Blue Shield has denied the request and the applicable terms of your coverage in this prescription drug plan; the specific medical and scientific reasons for which Blue Cross and Blue Shield has denied the request; any alternative treatment or health care services or supplies that would be covered; Blue Cross and Blue Shield clinical guidelines that apply and were used and any review criteria; and how to request an external review.